About possible measures in Quantum Gravity: Discussion

-On the other hand, there exist a series of measures, such as the ones presented in \cite{fradkin}, \cite{buchbinder}-\cite{buchbinder2}, whose expression strongly depends on the model under study.
+A crucial difference between the measures considered by the authors \cite{botelho}, \cite{mottola1}-\cite{mottola5} and \cite{dewitt} with the ones found in \cite{fradkin}, \cite{buchbinder}-\cite{buchbinder2}, is that the last ones strongly depend on the model under study.
 The invariance of these measures is justified by assuming that the Feynman path integral $Z$ is invariant under different choices of canonical transformations.
 This is applied in order to determine the measure and its change under general coordinate transformation, by assuming that in all the intermediate steps the action is given by a generic type of lagrangian such as \eqref{cosa}.
 All the steps involved are dependent on the lagrangian in consideration, and so does the measure.
 The result contains factors in powers of $g^{00}$.
 The argument however may be dubious if there appears an anomaly invalidating the general form \eqref{cosa}.

-Although the factors $g^{00}$ are apparently non covariant and possibly anomalous, they can be useful for the elimination of the divergences proportional to $\delta^4(0)$ in the effective action.
-In the present work a generalization of the measure found in \cite{buchbinder} was shown to cancel these unwanted terms $\delta^4(0)$, at least in the extremal, for a large but not completely general type of gauges (the ones for which the full gravity plus ghost action takes the form \eqref{genericus} with both usual and Grassmann variables).
 These measures have been source of debate and their use in practical applications was avoided in several references \cite{kevin}-\cite{kevin4}.
 While this approach is grounded on concrete calculations and can not be criticized, the authors opinion is that the arguments so far do not constitute an elimination point.
 There are works which instead, prefer the use of the non flat measure \cite{kuntz1}-\cite{kuntz6}.
-In fact, these measures may be the key for generalizing the Veltman identities in a general context, where perturbation theory is formulated over a general curved background.
 These apparently non covariant measures can be discarded only if it is proved that their anomaly under general coordinate transformations can not be adsorbed with the allowed counterterms of the model.
 Since the full counterterm structure of Stelle gravity, perturbed around curved backgrounds is not yet established, it is difficult to reject them.
-In fact, they may provide one of the nice features of dimensional regularization for curved backgrounds namely, the vanishing of the volume $\delta^4(0)$ divergencies.